 - Communicative Science and Disorders Research Colloquium

-Through your graduate program, you’ll study the biological, physical, and social/behavioral aspects of speech pathology.
-You’ll also study communication and swallowing processes, the nature of speech, language, hearing, and communication disorders.
-After completing the program, you’ll have gained hands-on experience with differing populations and patients with communicative disorders.
+You’ll also cover communication and swallowing processes, the nature of speech and language, and the biological bases of hearing and communication disorders.
+After completing the program, you’ll have gained hands-on experience with various populations and patients with many kinds of communicative disorders.

 Step 2.
 Gain Required Professional Experience (RPE) Through a Clinical Fellowship Program